Our Team

 Chair of Trustees

-Kerry is our Vice Chair.
-She is Director of Communications and Resources at the Lake District National Park Authority, and is on the Executive Board of Cumbria Tourism.
-She leads on visitor services for the National Park and has a background in finance and leading organisational change.
-The most rewarding aspect of her role is providing opportunities for people to enjoy the natural environment.
-Kerry was born and bred on Walney and loves the landscape of the Bay.
+Kerry was Director of Communications and Resources at the Lake District National Park Authority leading on visitor services for the National Park and has a background in finance and leading organisational change.
+Kerry was born and bred on Walney Island and loves the landscape of the Bay.

 Trustee